University Policy on Policy Development

 The following process will be used for all University Policies (other than those which the ULC has deemed to be purely administrative in nature, consistent with the University’s historical practices).

-- Using the standard Policy template and content checklist, the Policy owner develops a draft Policy or revises a current Policy (“Draft”) for which he/she proactively sought input from appropriate members of the university community knowledgeable about the subject.
+- Using the standard Policy template and content checklist, the Policy Owner develops a draft Policy or revises a current Policy (“Draft”) for which he/she proactively seeks input from appropriate members of the university community knowledgeable about the subject.
+The Policy Office posts notice that the Draft is being developed on the Policy website.
+The Policy Office notifies the Faculty Senate’s Executive Officer that the Draft is being developed, and requests to be informed of the manner in which the Faculty Senate wishes to provide input on the Draft, and informs the Policy Owner of any response received.
 Policies should be drafted so that they are clear and concise and contain sufficient information on the subject without being excessive in length.
 If a Policy involves compliance with regulatory issues, the Office of General Counsel must review the draft.
 Careful consideration will be given, where applicable, to the education and training needs of the campus community as it relates to the Policy and/or Policy subject matter.
-The university policy coordinator will work with the Policy owner or other relevant parties to develop a Policy implemention plan, as well as a plan for education and training associated with the Policy.
+The university Policy Office will work with the Policy Owner or other relevant parties to develop a Policy implementation plan, as well as a plan for education and training associated with the Policy.

-- Each ULC member communicates the Draft to his/her College/Division and other assigned constituents for feedback as relevant.
-Specifically, the Provost shall communicate with and seek feedback from Faculty Senate, the Vice President and General Counsel from the Staff Council, and the Vice President for Student Affairs from the Graduate Student Assembly and Student Senate.
+- Contemporaneously, each ULC member will communicate the Draft to his/her College/Division and other assigned constituents for feedback as relevant.
+Specifically, the provost (or the provost’s designee) shall communicate with and seek feedback from Faculty Senate; the Vice President for Operations from the Staff Council; and the Vice President for Student Affairs from the Graduate Student Assembly, Student Senate and Student Body President.

-- Upon the president's approval, the Policy Coordinator will work with the Policy owner to widely communicate, distribute, and publish the new Policy on the university's Policy website and advise faculty, staff, and/or students (as appropriate) on the availability of education and training.
+- Upon the president's (and Board of Trustees’, if required) approval, the Policy Office will work with the Policy Owner to widely communicate, distribute, and publish the new Policy on the university's Policy website and advise faculty, staff, and/or students (as appropriate) on the availability of education and training.

-- Some existing university Policies that precede the effective date of this Policy may contain specific requirements for approval of changes outside of the scope provided for in this Policy.
-In these cases, the specific requirements set forth in such Policies will be adhered to, and additional steps will be added to the process described above in order to comply with such additional requirements.
+- Some existing university Policies that precede the effective date of this Policy may contain specific requirements for approval of amendments.
+In these cases, the specific procedural requirements for approval of amendments as set forth in such Policies will be adhered to.

 Exceptions to University Policies

 Policies may be drafted and approved by the president on an interim basis in situations where a university Policy must be established in a time period too short to permit the completion of the process delineated in this Policy.
-An interim Policy will remain in force until fully adopted through the process defined in this Policy or for up to six months from the date of issuance, whichever occurs first.
-The president may renew an interim Policy only if required to avoid violating federal, state or local laws or regulations while completing the process delineated in the Policy.
+An interim Policy will remain in force until fully adopted through the process defined in this Policy or for up to twelve months from the date of issuance, whichever occurs first.
+The president may renew an interim Policy if necessary in the president’s judgment.

-Existing university Policies, both formal and informal, including existing guidelines, will be systematically reviewed by CUPD and Policy owners in order to determine whether (a) each is still needed; (b) updates or other changes are needed; and (c) there are gaps that indicate where a new Policy should be developed.
-The results of this ongoing review willl be communicated to the ULC on a quarterly basis and, as completed, to each relevant unit where action is recommended.
-At the beginning of each academic year, a list of Policies scheduled to be reviewed or developed in that year will be published on the university Polices website.
+University Policies will be systematically reviewed by the Committee on University Policy Development (“CUPD”) and Policy Owners in order to determine whether (a) each is still needed; (b) updates or other changes are needed; and (c) there are gaps that indicate where a new Policy should be developed.
+The results of this ongoing review will be communicated to the ULC on an annual basis and, as completed, to each relevant unit where action is recommended.

-The Policy Coordinator will facilitate education and training on this policy.
+The Policy Office will facilitate education and training on this policy.